DomenicBianchi01/CIS2750-A3/README.md

 *****************
 Known Limitations
 *****************
--Because the 4 programs mentioned above (and all python programs included in this submission) are not designed to be manually called by a user (rather the webpage and PHP creates a command line that will call the program) there is no error checking for proper number of command line arguments and format (with the exception of ./a3 and ./converter).
+-Because the 4 programs mentioned above (and all python programs included in this submission) are not designed to be manually called by a user (rather the webpage and PHP creates a command line that will call the program) there is no error checking for proper number of command line arguments and format (with the exception of `./a3` and `./converter`).
 It is assumed the correct number, format, and values of all command line arguments will always be provided.
-For example, if you attempt to run ./converter without a file name, the program will segmentation fault.
+For example, if you attempt to run `./converter` without a file name, the program will segmentation fault.

 -This assignment is not compatible with Internet Explorer or Microsoft Edge.
 I have only tested the assignment successfully on Google Chrome and Safari.
 Other browsers may NOT be compatible.

 -In order for the elements on the webpage to display correctly, make sure the web browser is wide enough where all the top row buttons can fit on one "line" (when on the viewing stream web page)

--A stream cannot be named "all"
+-A stream cannot be named `all`

--A stream cannot be named "-r"
+-A stream cannot be named `-r`

 -A stream name cannot be longer than 256 characters